Quang Tri ancient citadel – a historical relic site - VietNamNet

 The site has been upgraded as a historical relic site with some rebuilt wall sections, four main gates and a monument commemorating 81 days and nights of fierce fighting in 1972.

-NA monument commemorating martyrs of the Southern Liberation Army Force, who lost their lives at the site in fights with the American-backed forces in 1968 and 1972.
-(Photo: VNA)
+A monument commemorating martyrs of the Southern Liberation Army Force, who lost their lives at the site in fights with the American-backed forces in 1968 and 1972.

-The belongings of a soldier of the southern liberation force from the battle in 1972 displayed at the museum: a uniform, a hat, a pair of rubber sandals, a water bottle and a gun.
-(Photo: VNS)

-The site has been listed as a national relic site and is a must-see destination for both local and foreign tourists./.VNA
+The site has been listed as a National Relic Site and is a must-see destination for both local and foreign tourists.
+VNS

 OR QUICK LOGIN